Microsoft Azure Blob Retention Policy

 Access Token

-If you are doing a new setup and do not have any existing tenant, then follow the below steps to create a new tenant:
+If you are doing a new setup and do not have any existing tenant, then follow the steps below to create a new tenant:

 Login to Azure portal